Fix The connection was denied because the user account is not authorized for remote login

 User Groups

-5. If the Remote Desktop Users group is not listed under Administrators, click Add.
+5. If the Remote Desktop Users group is not listed, click Add.

-7. Double-click Remote Desktop Users from the list and click OK.
+7. Select Remote Desktop Users from the list and click OK.

 Adding User Account to Remote Desktop Users Group

-8. Your user account should now be a part of the Remote Desktop Users group.
+8. Your user account should be added to the Remote Desktop Users group now.

 3. Check Remote Desktop Service Log On User